thosgood/this-weeks-finds/markdown/101-150/week132.md

 > quaternionic ones?
 Is this decision made solely to fit the
 > experimental data, or is there a deeper reason?
 Since questions like
 > this do not yet have clear answers, I shall summarize the physical
-> insight behind ħ by saying simply that a good theory of the physical
+> insight behind $\hbar$ by saying simply that a good theory of the physical
-> universe should be a *quantum theory* - leaving open the possibility
+> universe should be a *quantum theory* --- leaving open the possibility
 > of eventually saying something more illuminating.
 >
-> Having attempted to extract the ideas lying behind the constants c, G,
+> Having attempted to extract the ideas lying behind the constants $c$, $G$,
-> and ħ, we are in a better position to understand the task of
+> and $\hbar$, we are in a better position to understand the task of
 > constructing a theory of quantum gravity.
 General relativity
-> acknowledges the importance of c and G but idealizes reality by
+> acknowledges the importance of $c$ and $G$ but idealizes reality by
-> treating ħ as negligibly small.
+> treating $\hbar$ as negligibly small.
 From our discussion above, we see that
 > this is because general relativity is a background-free classical
 > theory with local degrees of freedom propagating causally.
 On the
-> other hand, quantum field theory as normally practiced acknowledges c
+> other hand, quantum field theory as normally practiced acknowledges $c$
-> and ħ but treats G as negligible, because it is a background-dependent
+> and $\hbar$ but treats $G$ as negligible, because it is a background-dependent
 > quantum theory with local degrees of freedom propagating causally.
 >
 > The most conservative approach to quantum gravity is to seek a theory
 > that combines the best features of general relativity and quantum
 > field theory.
-To do this, we must try to find a \*background-free
+To do this, we must try to find a *background-free
-> quantum theory with local degrees of freedom propagating causally\*.
+> quantum theory with local degrees of freedom propagating causally*.
 > While this approach may not succeed, it is definitely worth pursuing.
 > Given the lack of experimental evidence that would point us towards
 > fundamentally new principles, we should do our best to understand the